greeny277/inductive_logic_programming/doc/notizen.md

 positive examples.
 In return a incomplete and/or inconsistend hypothesis might be returned.

 Another way to decrease the search-space is to use one positive example as seed and search between this and the starting point as displayed in Figure \ref{fig:seed}.
-Because of Theorem
+Theorem
-\ref{thm:subs} the hypothesis has to be included in that area.
+\ref{thm:subs} guarantees that the searched hypothesis has to exist in this area.
 \begin{figure}[H]
 	\begin{center}
 		\begin{tikzpicture}